The Scoots: Reception

 Jesse Schedeen with IGN rated the episode a 7.8 out of 10 and summarized in his review, "While not the best Halloween-themed South Park episode, 'The Scoots' certainly has its moments.
 The e-scooter storyline is a bit repetitive at first but eventually has great payoff after a candy-fueled apocalypse sweeps over South Park."

 John Hugar, writing for The A.V.
 Club, gave the episode an A− grade, stating in his review, "So, why does 'The Scoots' still manage to work so well?
 Because it focuses on comedy and characterization more than message.
 Yes, this episode wants to make a point about the degree to which our phones control our lives, but it mostly just wants to tell a story about a kid being left out on Halloween, and a counselor being tortured by seemingly magic scooters."

 Chris Longo with Den of Geek rated the episode 3 out of 5 stars and stated in his review, "South Park could have gotten bogged down in the mystery of the scooters or wandered down a path of addressing our smartphone fixation, but it really said all it needed to about e-scooters by using Mr. Mackey, who gets his car dinged a number of times, to illustrate the potential pitfalls of scootin'."
-Longo also told how he had seen e-scooters become an issue at the San Diego Comic-Con and was able to relate better to the episode as a result of it.
+Longo also told how he had seen e-scooters become an issue at San Diego Comic-Con and was able to relate better to the episode as a result of it.